scalable-analyses/pbtc/lab/code_gen/README.rst

    * @param n number of columns in B and C.
    * @param k number of columns in A and rows in B.
    * @param br_size batch-reduce size.
+   * @param trans_a 0 if A is stored in column-major order, 1 if A is stored in row-major order.
+   * @param trans_b 0 if B is stored in column-major order, 1 if B is stored in row-major order.
+   * @param trans_c 0 if C is stored in column-major order, 1 if C is stored in row-major order.
    * @param dtype data type of the matrices.
    * @return error_t::success on success, another error_t value otherwise.
    **/